Ecosystem

 | Pro | ADVISORY | Warn on issues, flow continues |

-| Enterprise | ENFORCED | Block on FAIL, require remediation |
+| Team | ENFORCED | Block on FAIL, require remediation |

 When governance mode is capped by plan tier, a soft upsell prompt appears in the governanceState response.